Kash-ish15/-Lexisg-frontend-intern-test/README.md

 2. npm install
 3. npm run dev

 Screenshot and screenrecording are in readme.md in -Lexisg-frontend-intern-test

 🔗 Citation Linking – How It Works
-This project simulates how legal AI tools (like Lexi) handle citations by linking AI-generated answers to real legal documents (PDFs).
+This project simulates how legal AI tools (like Lexi) handle citations by linking AI-generated answers to relevant legal documents (PDFs).
+Each citation includes:

-Each citation contains:
+1.A quote or snippet from the document

-Citation Flow
+2.The name of the source file (PDF)
-Simulated API Response
+3.A clickable link that opens the source (optionally using #page=... to simulate jumping to the correct section)

-In App.jsx, a hardcoded response is used to simulate an API that returns an answer with citations:
+🧠Citation Flow
-The content of response it stored in array form with object like  key value pair for text, source and link.
+1.Simulated API Response

-Copy code
+In App.jsx, a hardcoded API response is used to simulate a legal assistant’s output.
+The response is stored as a JavaScript object containing an answer and a citations array.
+Each citation includes text, source, and link fields

 const response = {
   answer: "Yes, under Section 166 of the Motor Vehicles Act, 1988...",
   citations: [